jinskip/stat545a-2013-hw06_inskip-jes/README.md

 velocity (MCAv) which is used as a surrogate measure for blood flow as the vessel that we are investigating has been shown not to change diameter very much.

+The data were recorded while subjects were supine and we were controlling the gasses that they breathe on a breath-by-breath basis (also known as end-tidal forcing or ETF).
+The main point of this experiment is to look at how the cerebral blood flow is affected by the levels of CO2.
+We manipulate CO2 by having individuals hyperventilate (this lowers CO2) and hypoventilate (this happens naturally at the end of hyperventilation - people breathe less often afterwards).
+Finally, we are using an end-tidal forcing system that allows us to increase CO2 to a high range (subjects breathe through a bag that we can fill with air of a variety of different gas compositions - more or less O2 and CO2).

+Some research groups have shown that this is a linear relationship - while others argue that it is a segmented linear relationship - and still others treat the relationship as sigmoidal.
+Therefore, I am planning to fit each of these kinds of lines and record the goodness of fit.
+For the moment, I have just plotted the linear and sigmoidal relationships.

 Instructions for use: